 |Atherosclerosis of Native Arteries of the Extremities, Unspecified||Device: Stent implantation||Not Applicable|

-|Official Title:||Stenting of the Superficial Femoral and Proximal Popliteal Arteries With the Boston Scientific INNOVA Self-Expanding Bare Metal Stent System|
+|Official Title:||Stenting of the Superficial Femoral (SFA) and Proximal Popliteal Arteries (PPA) With the Boston Scientific INNOVA Self-Expanding Bare Metal Stent System|

 |Study Start Date :||April 2011|

-|Estimated Study Completion Date :||July 2016|
+|Actual Study Completion Date :||September 2016|

 Stent implantation into SFA/PPA

 Stent implantation during the index procedure.